-The Bank of Canada today increased its target for the overnight rate to 1 ½ per cent.
+The Bank of Canada today maintained its target for the overnight rate at 1 ½ per cent.
 The Bank Rate is correspondingly 1 ¾ per cent and the deposit rate is 1 ¼ per cent.

 Source Bank Of Canada press release,

 Wednesday, August 1, 2018

 3 years closed 3.09%

 4 years closed 3.54%

 10 years closed 3.99%

 Province of Quebec

 Motto - Je me souviens (I remember)